 Put simply, yes.
 80% of British households regularly buy instant coffee and that rate is even higher among people over 65.
 Approximately 24 million people across the nation consumed it, with an estimated seven million drinking 2 to 3 cups a day.
 By far the most popular brand of instant coffee is Nescafé, with an estimated 13.7 million users in 2020 using one of their coffee products.
 One reason for the popularity of instant coffee is its introduction of it by Americans during World War Two.
 It was brought over in US troop ration packs and caught on since.

-In fact, our choice of coffees is widely influenced by American culture and we tend to take our coffee cues from America rather than Italy’s more authentic offerings.
-By this, we mean, drink types that are most popular in the US, tend to be the most popular here.
+In fact, our choice of coffee is widely influenced by American culture and we tend to take our coffee cues from America rather than Italy’s more authentic offerings.
+By this, we mean, that the drink types that are most popular in the US, tend to be the most popular here.

 In younger generations, single-serve coffee pods and ground coffee are gaining popularity.
 You can now pick up really affordable at-home coffee machines for around £50 making them accessible to most homes and families.
 Instant coffee is mostly used in homes, made with a kettle and is quick and convenient, but out of home, instant coffee isn’t widely available.
 Instant is naturally inferior in taste when compared to coffee from a bean to cup coffee machine, and it’s now widely accepted that offices must provide quality coffee as a perk.
 Despite all of this, instant remains Britain’s most popular type of coffee.